Reservations

 Lakeport Opera House

-Above, the Lakeport Opera House on a beautiful spring day, May 10, 2022.
 Below, historical stereoviews of the Lakeport Opera House.
-Click the link above to go to the website of the restored Lakeport Opera House.
 The building, at 781 Union Avenue, dates from 1882.
 It was originally Moore’s Opera House.
 The theater, on the second floor, once seated 350 people.
 The theater has been completely restored, and reopened in June, 2021.
 The Laconia Daily Sun reported on July 30, 2019, that it would relocate its operations to the first floor of the building.
 In 2020, the building was completely renovated, and in addition to the Sun, it now features a coffeehouse on the first floor.
 Condos are to be built on the 3rd floor.

 Lakeport Square was also once known as Webster Square.
-It received the designation in 1922 in honor of Bugler Earl A. Webster, who was killed in WW1’s deadly trench warfare in the Argonne.
+It received the designation in 1922 in honor of bugler Earl A. Webster, who was killed in WW1’s deadly trench warfare in the Argonne.

 Opera House in the 1920s